Probably the worst thing you can hear when you’re wearing a bikini is “Good for you!”

 Justice: “One day you’ll have kids, and I hope they turn out just like you.
 Then you’ll see what it’s like!”

-but I really, really, really, really love wine.
+This may be the wine talking, but I really, really, really, really love wine.

 A police officer jumps into his squad car and calls the station.

 “I have an interesting case here,” he says.
 “A woman shot her husband for stepping on the floor she just mopped.”

 “Have you arrested her?” asks the sergeant.